 Reykjanes Peninsula day tour

-This Hit Iceland tour dives into the core Geopark concept by visiting some of the most exciting land formations at Reykjanes.
+This Hit Iceland tour with Einar Páll Svavarsson takes you to the core Geopark concept by visiting some of the most exciting land formations at Reykjanes Peninsula.
 This part of Iceland is a product of intense volcanic activity and is among the youngest parts of the island.

 The rift zone comes ashore here from its grave, long, and winding stretch through the Atlantic Ocean from Antarctica.
 It is the part of Iceland characterized and marked by volcanic and geothermal activity from the Ice Age to historical times; a region that was more or less uninhabitable throughout the centuries from the time of settlement until it came to life in the nineteenth and twentieth century, when fishing grounds became more important than agriculture.
 We will travel in a new modified Toyota Land Crusier 4X4 vehicle fit for dirt roads and slippery roads in winter.